-As of the Close Date, the balance in the Reserve Fund equalled EUR 68.0 million, equivalent to 20% of the portfolio.
+As of the Close Date, the balance in the Reserve Fund equalled EUR 100 million, equivalent to 20% of the portfolio.

-The Reserve Fund is available to cover missed interest and principal payments on the Series A and Series B Notes throughout the life of the deal.
+The Reserve Fund is available to cover senior expenses, and missed interest and principal payments on the Series A and Series B Notes throughout the life of the deal.